dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 This is safe from concurrent access issues in ASP.NET Core applications because there is only one thread executing each client request at a given time, and because each request gets a separate dependency injection scope (and therefore a separate `DbContext` instance).

-However any code that explicitly executes multiple threads in paralell should ensure that `DbContext` instances aren't ever accesed concurrently.
+However any code that explicitly executes multiple threads in parallel should ensure that `DbContext` instances aren't ever accessed concurrently.

 Using dependency injection, this can be achieved by either registering the context as scoped and creating scopes (using `IServiceScopeFactory`) for each thread, or by registering the `DbContext` as transient (using the overload of `AddDbContext` which takes a `ServiceLifetime` parameter).